idebtor/nowic/c++cc/c++cc.md

     __solution__: [ccoders-5.4.cpp](https://GitHub.com/idebtor/nowicx/blob/master/c++cc/cc5.4.cpp)

 # 6. Streams
-C++ provides input/output capability throughout the iostream classes that provide the stream concept (iXXXstream for input and oXXXstream for output).
+C++ provides input/output capability throught the iostream classes that provide the stream concept (iXXXstream for input and oXXXstream for output).

 ## 6.1   iostream and ios
 Screen outputs and keyboard inputs may be handled using the iostream header file: